 Front-wheel drive Sprinters cost less, but may get through front tyres more quickly and they certainly require servicing more often.

 Swings and roundabouts… We suggest you buy based on the best choice for your use.
-FWD Sprinters are nimble, and perhaps a tad nicer to drive; RWD Sprinters will cope with heavier loads and offer greater traction when fully loaded and are better for towing.
+FWD Sprinters are nimble, and perhaps a tad nicer to drive; RWD Sprinters will cope with heavier loads, offer greater traction when fully loaded and are better for towing.